 - 2.12.15 Noise may be checked at any time of the event by request of the Technical Director.
-On request of rider, team or mechanic, noise of their own motorcycles can be checked at any time during the event. - 2.12.16 The random weight check during practices will be held with minimum disturbance to the riders.

-The Technical Director has the final authority in case of a dispute on the conformity of the parts in question and for their acceptance.

-2.12.17 The parc fermé session may be reduced to 15 minutes and/or be held in hot pit if time constraints deem it necessary.
+On request of rider, team or mechanic, noise of their own motorcycles can be checked at any time during the event. - 2.12.16 The random weight check during practices will be held with minimum disturbance to the riders. - 2.12.17 The Technical Director has the final authority in case of a dispute on the conformity of the parts in question and for their acceptance. - 2.12.18 The parc fermé session may be reduced to 15 minutes and/or be held in hot pit if time constraints deem it necessary.
 A shortened parc fermé session will be referred to as quick parc fermé.
-The decision will be made by the Technical Director and posted before the start of the session.
-In the case that quick parc fermé is imposed the time limit for protests will also be modified (see art.
-3.4.2)
+The decision will be made by the Technical Director.
+In the case that quick parc fermé is imposed the time limit for protests will also be modified. (see art.
+3.4.2) - 2.12.19 The Technical Director may at any time during the event and until one hour after the finish of the last race, choose to inspect any machine, or team equipment (including but not limited to laptop and other computer equipment) for conformity to these regulations.
+Logged data may be collected at any point (for any session) for analysis. - Refusal to allow inspection of machine or team equipment will be referred to race direction for accessed penalty. - 2.12.20 Dyno tests of any machine may be made at any point during the event at the discretion of the technical director.